-IBM® DB2® Web Query for i offers a set of modernized tools for a more robust, extensible and productive reporting solution than the popular Query for System i® (also known as Query/400) tool.
-DB2 Web Query for i preserves investments in the reports developed with Query/400 by offering a choice of importing definitions into the new technology or continuing to run existing Query/400 reports as is.
-But it also offer significant productivity and performance enhancements by leveraging the latest in DB2 for i query optimization technology.
+IBM DB2 Web Query for i preserves investments in the reports developed with Query/400 by offering a choice of importing definitions into the new technology or continuing to run existing Query/400 reports as-is.
+But it also offers significant productivity and performance enhancements by leveraging the latest in DB2 for i query optimization technology.

 Table of contents